Sale67/polis-doc/masternode-setup/Masternode-VPS-Setup-Guide.md

 connect=174.138.70.16:24126
 connect=45.55.247.25:24126
 ```
-CTRL X - To Save
+CTRL X to save it.
+Y for yes, then ENTER.
 ```
 polisd &
 ```